-- 1. Upon presentation of a certificate of graduation/promotion from any eight or nine year grade school of good standing or upon presentation of a certificate of transfer from a recognized high school. - 2.
-Upon presentation of a health card signed by a physician. - 3.
-Upon proof of student residence within the district.
-Legal residence shall generally be defined as residence with a parent or guardian who resides within the school district.

-- 4. A student must attend PHS as a full-time student at least one semester prior to graduation.
+- 1. For High School: Upon presentation of a certificate of graduation/promotion from any eight or nine year grade school of good standing or upon presentation of a certificate of transfer from a recognized high school. - 2.
+For JH & HS: Upon presentation of a health card signed by a physician. - 3.
+For JH & HS:Upon proof of student residence within the district.
+Legal residence shall generally be defined as residence with a parent or guardian who resides within the school district and must be provided in two categories. - For HS:A student must attend PHS as a full-time student at least one semester prior to graduation.
 (Administrative discretion may be used in unusual situations.) - 5.
-No students who are currently out of school due to a suspension or expulsion shall be permitted to enroll and attend classes until the student has served the entire period of the suspension or expulsion imposed by the school from which the student is transferring. - 6.
-Admission or re-enrollment shall be denied to any individual above the age of 17 years who has dropped out of school and who could not earn sufficient credits during the normal school year(s) to graduate before his/her 21st birthday.
+For JH & HS:No students who are currently out of school due to a suspension or expulsion shall be permitted to enroll and attend classes until the student has served the entire period of the suspension or expulsion imposed by the school from which the student is transferring. - 6.
+For HS:Admission or re-enrollment shall be denied to any individual above the age of 17 years who has dropped out of school and who could not earn sufficient credits during the normal school year(s) to graduate before his/her 21st birthday.
 (See board policy 7:50) - 7.
-Any incoming secondary student from a non-graded, non-recognized, or non-accredited school begins high school as a freshman, regardless of age or proficiency.
-Any portion of a student's transcript relating to such instruction will not be considered for placement on the honor roll or computation in class rank. - 8.
-Proficiency tests approved by the Board of Education may be administered if an incoming student seeks to be placed above 9th grade.
+For any student from a non-graded, non-recognized, or non-accredited school, the district's Accelerated Placement Policy and testing for placement may be placed into effect.